flyingshan/nerfblendshape-unofficial/README.md

 ## Usage notice

 This implementation relies on a private blendshape extractor which can not be open-source, so you could try using the FaceWarehouse from the original paper or using other blendshape basis like BFM2009.
+This repo -> (https://github.com/sicxu/Deep3DFaceRecon_pytorch) may help.

 ## Data preparation